It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 Unknown amount

 In fact, the Palomares incident is not the only time a nuclear weapon has been lost.
-Since 1950, there have been at least 32 accidents with so-called “broken arrows”.
+Since 1950, there have been at least 32 accidents involving so-called “broken booms.”
 This is the term used by the US military to refer to incidents involving nuclear weapons.

 In many cases, nuclear bombs were dropped by mistake or during an emergency.
 Later they were discovered.